 21. A Clockwork Orange by Anthony Burgess

 It is an indeterminate year in the future and Alex is arrested by the government in the midst of an ultraviolent youth cultural rebellion.
-One of the most enduring examinations of good and evil, and what it means to be free to choose one or the other.
+A Clockwork Orange is one of the most enduring examinations of good and evil, and what it means to be free to choose one or the other.

 22. The Code of the Woosters by P.G.
 Wodehouse

 Reading P.G.
 Wodehouse is one of the few things in life that will reliably delight.
 And The Code of the Woosters is Wodehouse at his sparkling best: a romp through Britain with an uproarious cast, including Jeeves, Bertie, and cow-creamers.

 23. The Collected Tales of Edgar Allan Poe by Edgar Allan Poe

 Edgar Allan Poe is synonymous with horror today and this is the collection that proves it.
 Packed with his best short stories, including “The Cask of Amontillado,” “The Masque of the Red Death,” and “The Tell-Tale Heart,” it completely presents Poe’s dark imagination and uncanny ability to capture the shadowy depths of the human heart.